 Elba Zegarra Vila

-The most difficult part of my job as a director is perhaps to tell my colleagues that we do not have a sufficient budget to support children or families, that we would like to do too many things, but many times the budget part is very limiting.
+The most difficult part of my job as a director is perhaps to tell my colleagues that we do not have a sufficient budget to support children or families and that we would like to do too many things, but many times the budget is very limited.

-my coworkers and I share every week different anecdotes about children and adolescents, we discuss cases and they inform me about the situations in the community we are working.
-Hearing about all the difficulties, the impact of our work and the happiness of our children, gives me every day the energy to persevere.
-Also meeting our former students and hearing about the things they have achieved In these years, makes me proud.
+My coworkers and I share different anecdotes about children and adolescents, we discuss cases and they inform me about the situations in the community we are working in.
+Hearing about all the difficulties, the impact of our work and the happiness of our children gives me, every day, the energy to persevere.
+Also meeting our former students and hearing about the things they have achieved, in these years makes me proud.
 Many times they tell us: “Thanks to Mama Alice I have achieved this.”
 It fills me with satisfaction that we are doing well and it gives us the energy to keep going.

-To get to know in depth the world of the Ayacuchan people, of the needs of the children, the world of the streetchildren, had the huge impact on me, working in Mama Alice.
+Getting to know, in depth, the world of the Ayacuchan people, the needs of the children, and the world of the street children, had a huge impact on me, working for Mama Alice.
 When you only know the superficial, you really don’t understand what is happening further in the deep.
 When you get to know them, you love them.
-Many times I felt the pain and sadness they feel.
+Many times I felt the pain and sadness they felt.
 And I also learned to laugh at their innocence.
-I met many people, my coworkers, volunteers from other countries, who come from different cultures.
+I met many people, my coworkers, and volunteers from other countries, who come from different cultures.
 Above all, I learned to see the world differently and more broadly.

-I am proud of many children and adolescents, I have seen so many children and adolescents change, I have seen them achieve their dreams, I have seen them smile so freely, that one feels very proud.
+I am proud of many children and adolescents, I have seen so many children and adolescents change, I have seen them achieve their dreams, and I have seen them smile so freely, that I feel very proud.
 I remember Jhonatan, a teenager who could not read or write.
 He participated in our individual education program.
-One day he and my collegue teacher entered in my office.
+One day he and my colleague’s teacher entered my office.
 Jhonatan opened the book he was holding and began to read.
 I looked stunned and cried.
 I saw how his eyes shone with emotion because he learned to read at the age of 14.
 Just like this case, there are many many anecdotes in my 15 years of being at Mama Alice that make me feel proud.

-Thanks to the NGO Mama Alice I had the opportunity to travel twice to Holland and the United States, these trips helped me to get to know other realities, different from our country.
-It helped me to see my work differently with other perspectives, and perhaps to combine these experiences with our Peruvian idiosyncrasies especially ayacuchana.
-In the Netherlands I was able to get to know the different schools, different ways of teaching, I met nice and caring families and I saw different lifestyles.
+Thanks to the NGO Mama Alice I had the opportunity to travel twice, to Holland and the United States, these trips helped me to get to know other realities, different from our country.
+It helped me to see my work differently from other perspectives, and perhaps to combine these experiences with our Peruvian idiosyncrasies, especially Ayacuchana.
+In the Netherlands, I was able to get to know the different schools, and different ways of teaching, I met nice and caring families and I saw different lifestyles.
 It was very interesting.